jennxsierra/dualnet-chat/README.md

 make
 ```

-4. Run a server application in one terminal window and then the respective client application in another.
+4. Run a server application in one terminal window and the respective client application in another.
 They should be built in the `bin` folder.
 From the project root, you can use a set of the following:

 > [!TIP]
 > The default port for the TCP server is 4000, and the default port for the UDP server is 4001.
 You can specify a different port with the `--port` flag.
 For example, `./bin/tcp-server --port 4040`.